digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.3.md

 I also dedicate this work to my dear parents, who nurtured my intellectual curiosity through challenging times.
 Their sacrifices and unwavering support made my life journey possible.

 ## Acknowledgements
 This paper represents a collaborative effort between the author and Claude, an AI Assistant from Anthropic.
-The fusion of human expertise in physics and Chinese language with AI's analytical capabilities enabled the development of novel perspectives and methodologies presented in this work.
+The fusion of human expertise in software development, physics and Chinese language with AI's analytical capabilities enabled the development of novel perspectives and methodologies presented in this work.
 This collaboration demonstrates the potential of human-AI partnerships in academic research, particularly in interdisciplinary studies bridging traditional knowledge with modern computational approaches.

 ## References